-COSMETOLOGY COURSE PROGRAM TESTING AND GRADING PROCEDURE
+COSMETOLOGY PROGRAM TESTING AND GRADING PROCEDURE

-The following tests and grading procedures are used to assess student learning and mastery of course content in the 1500-hour course.
+The following tests and grading procedures are used to assess student learning and mastery of course content in the 1000-hour course:

-- Academic theory exams: Students must receive a grade of 75% or higher on each assigned theory exam.
-Depending on the length of the module, theory exams will occur weekly or bi-monthly.
-The theory exams will evaluate the student's academic performance for each subject of the curriculum. - Beginner (Core//Protégé) Skills Test: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
+- Academic theory exams: Students must receive a grade of 75% or higher on each assigned theory exam. - Core written and practical evaluation test: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
 All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
-If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
-The Core/Protege Exams must be completed within the school facility. - Final exam: The written exam covers an overview of all theory instruction, North Carolina state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 75% or higher on all final exams. - Practical clinic classroom worksheets: Students must complete all assigned practical clinic classroom worksheets.
+If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date. - Final exam 1: The written exam covers an overview of all theory instruction, California state law, and other items covered on the state cosmetology exam.
+Students must receive a grade of 75% or higher on all final exams. - Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program.